polizoto/auto_captions_dl/README.md

 ## Notes

 These scripts have been designed to work on a Macintosh computer.
-For scripts that work on a PC, please see this repo:
+For scripts that work on a PC, please contact Joseph Polizzotto at jpolizzotto@htctu.net.